Skip to content

 Moulay Larbi Chalal is a qualified Architect with three years of experience in practice.
 He is currently a full-time lecturer in Architectural Technology at Nottingham Trent University.

 Nacer Bezai is a qualified architect with over five years of international experience in practice.
-He is now co-course leader for the BSc (Hons) Architectural Technology course.
+He is course leader for BSc (Hons) Architectural Technology.

 Bhavna Crossley, Lecturer and Course Leader for BSc (Hons) Architectural Technology.